sjinno/hebi/README.md

 # who-moved-their-cheese

-Who moved 🧀 that 🐁, that  🐉 is after, is after.
+Who moved 🧀 that 🐁 and 🐉 are after.